 With Facebook Wi-Fi enabled, "facebook.com" is added automatically to the walled garden, enabling users to be redirected to the authentication page.

 If you want to configure a unique Facebook Page per location (and you have configured multiple Meraki networks with one per location), you'll need to set up a Facebook 'Parent-child' structure for your main Facebook Page if you haven't already done that.
 There are more details in the Facebook Wi-Fi FAQ on how to get this set up easily.
-Configuring each individual location to have its own Facebook Page is the recommended model as people can check-in at these specific location, and you can drive visibility into each of your individual locations.
+Configuring each individual location to have its own Facebook Page is the recommended model as people can check-in at these specific locations, and you can drive visibility into each of your individual locations.

 If you want to configure all locations to point to a single Facebook Page, all of those locations will need to be within a single Meraki network - you cannot point multiple different Meraki networks to the same Facebook page.
 The recommended model is for you to have each location within a separate Meraki network so that you can receive reports and presence analytics information, as well as run comparisons, on a per-location basis.